Max Scherzer hit hard, chased early in return from suspension

-DETROIT – New York Mets ace Max Scherzer struggled in his return from a suspension Wednesday night, allowing six runs on eight hits in 3 1/3 innings against the Detroit Tigers during the second game of a doubleheader.
+DETROIT – New York Mets ace Max Scherzer struggled in his return from a suspension, allowing six runs on eight hits in 3 1/3 innings against the Detroit Tigers during the second game of a doubleheader.

 “I was spraying the ball, especially out of the stretch, and that’s what you expect coming off a long layoff,” Scherzer said.
 “The number one thing was getting through this start healthy, and we did that.
 Now we can move forward.”